pivotal-sprout/sprout-orchard/README.md

-Apple Orchard: Scripts (bash & ruby) to support imaging of OSX machines
+Apple Orchard: Scripts (bash & ruby), using Jenkins and DeployStudio to support imaging of OSX machines

 ## Why?